bringyour/connect/tetherctl/notes.md

 * the .service file is added automatically
 * \<interface-name\>.config files are expected to be placed in /etc/library-name/

-**TODO**: make service file which should call tetherctl interface-up command to bring up the interface

 ## interface-up command
 * need user to be superuser (either throw error or prompt user to give privilages)
 * [DONE] check if config file exists